mhnatejko/books-wishlist/README.md

 * Wishlist of books *

-Project based of goodreads official API and https://goodquotesapi.herokuapp.com
+Project based on goodreads official API and https://goodquotesapi.herokuapp.com Application let user to collect books in wishlist and store it in the browser localstore or write into txt file.

-made with React + Redux + react-router
+It provides searching books by title, author or ISBN code.

-Application let collect titles in wishlist and store it in the browser memories or write it to file.
+Made with React + Redux + react-router.
-It provides searching books by title or author
+Redux-thunk middleware and cors-anywhere.herokuapp.com for async requests.